-The Company also has a Group Savings Plan (GSP), which is an employer-maintained contributory retirement plan that seeks to encourage employees to save a portion of current compensation for post-retirement living.
+Prairie Provident also has a group savings plan (GSP), which is an employer-maintained contributory retirement plan that seeks to encourage employees to save a portion of current compensation for post-retirement living.
 The GSP was suspended in 2020 as part of the Company's broader response to the challenging industry and market conditions affecting it and other Canadian oil and gas companies, and that suspension continued through 2021.
-The GSP was reinstated for 2022.
+The GSP was reinstated for 2022 and remained in effect through 2023.
 Subject to certain limitations imposed by law, the Company will match employee contributions to the GSP up to a maximum of 5% of the employee's regular base pay through payroll deductions.
 GSP participants may choose to invest their account balances in certain investment options within the GSP.